 Kaplan International College (KIC) London

-Additionally, the University works in partnership with KIC London to provide a range of preparatory courses for international students.
+Additionally, City works in partnership with KIC London to provide a range of preparatory courses for international students.
 KIC London courses offer comprehensive support to students - including regular one-to-one tuition.
-Students who successfully complete the KIC London Foundation course at the required level are able to progress to City University degree courses.
+Students who successfully complete the KIC London Foundation course at the required level are able to progress to City, University of London degree courses.

 English language requirements